sreelekshmi-mp/bots_assessment/README.md

 ## Purpose

-Through a flutter movie application, this repository is the code source of my [codelab](https://codelabs-bwnyasse-net.web.app/flutter_testing_tutorial.html#0) that provides a step by step approach for testing your flutter application.
+Through a flutter bots application, I have demonstrated capability of adjusting to the technical environment, have demonstrate the will to test every possible scenario have followed clean-coding field, developed and tested in scaling manner.